danieljgerhardt/Renderer/README.md

-This is going to be my pet renderer.
+This is my personal renderer project.
 It was initially built off a DX12 base I wrote for a project called Breakpoint.
-I am going to gut the "Breakpoint" part of the project and start building a renderer out of it, to keep my programming and graphics knowledge up.
+I have gutted the "Breakpoint" part of the project and built a renderer out of it, to keep my programming and graphics knowledge up and have some fun.

 List of goals:
 - [x] Remove Breakpoint files